 Statistically, the median annual income for a medical assistant is $31,540, not to mention health benefits, 401k options, and other perks.
 And the median income for medical assistants in outpatient care centers, hospitals, and physician offices is even higher.
 Many medical assistants can also get promoted to the position of office manager at their clinics.
 From the start, a medical assisting job will cover all your needs and a fair amount of wants, with no stress over making ends meet.
 You also could end up making enough to begin saving for higher level medical education, if you choose to continue schooling.
 Experience as a medical assistant would be an excellent edge to get you accepted into nursing school.

 3. Short time commitment to get certified

-Certification to become a medical assistant typically only requires a one-year program.
+Certification to become a medical assistant typically only requires about two years.
 A medical assistant certification is also accepted across all 50 states.
 If you need to move, you can take your certification, training, and experience with you.

 4. Interesting work

 Based on where you chose to work, you can tailor a pace to the kind of work you want to do, meaning if you love a fast paced environment?
 Hospital work may be right for you.
 If you need flexibility and a steadier pace?
 An outpatient center or physician office could be an awesome place to work.
 Even after certification and training, you will be constantly learning as you grow your skills with doctors, nurses, and patients.
 Medicine is also fascinating in administration – keeping a medical office running smoothly is far from a boring task.

 5. Relationships with patients